 Election Information for Candidates and Voters

-- Candidate registration for the citywide election is NOW CLOSED for our region.
-The next election cycle is 2023.
+- Candidate registration for the citywide election is NOW OPEN for our region as the next election cycle is 2023.
 Information is included for reference.

 - Terms are for four years

 - Seats available in 2023: (3) Resident; (3) Business; (2) At Large; (0) Community Interest